ScreenCloud ArrowBack

 And that’s it.
 You’ve now got a digital calendar for your office wall that shows every upcoming Outlook and Google Calendar event.
 Every new event you add to that calendar, back in your Outlook or Google Calendar apps, will show up on your signage automatically.

-Add an iCalendar .ics file to digital signage
+Add iCalendar .ics files to your display

 The easiest way to add that to your signage is with Outlook or Google Calendar.
 First, import the calendar feed or file to your Google Calendar or Outlook account.
 In Google Calendar, click the + button beside Other Calendars, choose From URL for a calendar link or Import for a .ics file, and add your calendar.